BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README.md

-# UTC R data Wrangling Bootcamp, July 29-30, 2019
+# UTC R data Wrangling Bootcamp, May 2020

 ## URL of this site: https://tinyurl.com/UTC-R-camps2019
 ## Linked Group https://www.linkedin.com/groups/12279083/

 ## Quitstart
-* Location: Auditiorium, Multidisplinary Research Building (SimCenter) [701 E MLK Blv, Chattanooga, TN](https://goo.gl/maps/aTHVrdgPWMF8Lmhc9).
 * A laptop is required for this bootcamp.
 Please do not forget the chargers.
-* For guest wireless access, you need to connect to UTC initially, then they'll connect to portal.utc.edu/registration and, under the "Visiting Guests" section, they'll click the "Get Started" button and, on the next page, they'll click "Continue" under the "Conference Guest" header, on the subsequent page, the'll enter the credentials provided and click "Continue";
 * [Realtime Discussion Etherpad](https://etherpad.wikimedia.org/p/UTC-R-bootcamp2019)
-* [Zoom screen cast link](https://tennessee.zoom.us/j/703707071?pwd=SjhCOE9WQ2ZnV1pwczJqN2hyeUptZz09).
-A password will be announced at the bootcamps.
+* A ZOOM link and password will be emailed to your registration email.

 ## Pre-bootcamp Preparation
 * Install R on your laptops.
 (R must be installed before RStudio).